knightsUCF/SpaceGame/log/log.md

 Adding a game screen, and intro is another thing that the testers didn't pick up on that diminished their potential game experience.
 Along with a menu, music, intro story, those will add some real weight to the game.

-So all these things are easily achievable so outline a method to get these done.
+All these things are easily achievable so outline a method to get these done.

 Besides that, the three major things that provide for game fun are: